Department of Ethnomusicology

-In an interview with Gonzalez, she shared her insights into her early scholarly influences, and how teaching, researching and performing all inform one another, as well as offer advice for musicology students.
+In an interview with Gonzalez, she shared her insights into her early scholarly influences, discussed how teaching, researching and performing all inform one another, as well as offered advice for musicology students.

 - You earned a B.A. in Ethnomusicology at UCLA and then went on to earn a Ph.D. in Gender, Women and Sexuality Studies from the University of Washington.
 How did your time studying music at UCLA influence the next step of your academic studies?

 It’s important for me to note that the first time I attended I was a transfer student from Pasadena City College.
 My cousin Veronica Gonzalez was already a student in the program and thought that this focus would be a good fit for me.
 I attended the first year and then I dropped out.
 The change was too much for me at the time.
 Some years went by and I happened to be on campus in the summer of 1997 when I ran into Al Bradley (academic advisor at the time).
 He looked up from his desk and without skipping a beat asked, “Are you ready to come back?”
 This was extremely important for me.
 Mr. Bradley was one of the most important factors in my success at the school.
 The two other most influential things were the strong presence of women of color amongst the faculty and the performance ensembles.
 Note that it was a sense of community that made my success in the program a reality.
 I still keep in touch with the many folks I bonded with in the final years of my studies.

 - Was there a particular UCLA faculty member who impacted your scholarship or performance?

 I really enjoyed taking classes from all the women of color, especially Dr. Jackie Dje Dje and Dr. Cheryl Keyes.
 I think seeing their style of teaching and their presence in the classroom was reassuring to me.
 They were intellectually rigorous but also approachable and had alternative learning pedagogies-which in retrospect challenged patriarchal white supremacy that is so prevalent in the academy at its core.